 To say this cake is elegant would be an understatement.
 It’s worthy of special occasions, but so easy to whip together you can enjoy it any day of the week. —Taste of Home Test Kitchen

 Creamy and airy, this gorgeous dessert is the perfect special something for a summer dinner party.
 I love the mix of smooth strawberry cheesecake and crumbly chocolate crust—and how elegant it looks on the table. —Kathy Berger, Dry Ridge, Kentucky

 This is the kind of recipe your kids will look back on and always remember.
-And the only appliance you need is the refrigerator. —Cindy Reams, Philipsburg, Pennsylvania
+And you don’t even need to use an oven. —Cindy Reams, Philipsburg, Pennsylvania